tyler-c-smith04/blog/_posts/2023-12-05-golden-era.md

 I remember the days when I was too afraid to admit that my favorite baseball team was the Houston Astros.
 My beloved 'Stros were the laughing stock of Major League Baseball.
 Between 2011 and 2013, the Astros suffered three straight 100 loss seasons.
 How pathetic!
 2014 wasn't much better (only 92 losses, woohoo!!!), but things started to turn around in 2015 when the team made the playoffs.
 2015 and 2016 gave rise to some of MLB's newest stars and 2017 marked their arrival to baseball's spotlight when they won the 2017 World Series championship.
 Between 2017 and 2023, the Astros have been to seven straight ALCS's and have won two World Series.
-This project has been designed analyze the numbers behind the Astros' historic run, deemed as the "Golden Era of Astros Baseball".
+This project has been designed to analyze the numbers behind the Astros' historic run, deemed as the "Golden Era of Astros Baseball".
 Let's get into it.

 <h2>Pitch Clock</h2>